nftstorage/nft.storage/README.md

 wrangler kv:namespace create USERS --env production
 # Follow the instructions from the cli output
 wrangler kv:namespace create NFTS --env production
 # Follow the instructions from the cli output
+wrangler kv:namespace create NFTS_IDX --env production
+# Follow the instructions from the cli output
 wrangler kv:namespace create DEALS --env production
 # Follow the instructions from the cli output